MkfsSion/OpenSLES-FFMPEG/README.md

 # OpenSLES-FFMPEG
-A sample for OpenSLES and FFMPEG is built and run in termux.
+A sample for OpenSLES and FFMPEG is built and run in termux.(Only support ARM and ARM64 architecture.)

 ## Dependencies

-apt install git clang ffmpeg ffmpeg-dev make
+apt install git clang ffmpeg ffmpeg-dev make termux-elf-cleaner

 ## Build